emog/phalcon-jwt-auth-php56/README.md

 ### Extending
 If you want to add your own middleware or play around:
 ```
-Dmkit\Phalcon\Auth\Auth.php and its adapters - does all the authentication
+EmoG\Phalcon\Auth\Auth.php and its adapters - does all the authentication

-Dmkit\Phalcon\Auth\TokenGetter\TokenGetter.php and its adapters - does the parsing or getting of token
+EmoG\Phalcon\Auth\TokenGetter\TokenGetter.php and its adapters - does the parsing or getting of token
 ```

 ### JWT